apigee/api-platform-samples/README.md

 4. Open the `invoke.sh` file and take a look at the code.
 Basically, the invoke scripts make `curl` requests to Apigee Edge.
 In some cases, `invoke.sh` performs other setup tasks, such as creating products, developer apps, and other entities on Edge.

-    **Tip:** Always open `invoke.sh` and look through it before executing it -- this will give you valuable insight into how the API proxy is called, and any setup steps that are required.
+    **Tip:** Always open `invoke.sh` and look through it before executing it -- this will give you valuable insight into how the API proxy is called and any setup steps that are performed.

 4. Execute the `invoke.sh` script.

     `./invoke.sh`

+## <a name="modifying"></a>Modifying a sample proxy

+Feel free to modify and build upon the sample proxies.
+You can make changes in the Edge management UI or by editing the proxy XML files locally and redeploying.
+Whichever approach is comfortable for you.

+>Tip: If you use Sublime for local development, check out the [Sweetlime](https://github.com/apigee/Sweetlime) project on GitHub.
+Sweetlime is a Sublime plugin for developing API proxies for Apigee Edge.

+Simply redeploy the proxies for changes to take effect.

 ## <a name="bulk"></a>Bulk deployment